 “We have log libraries that contain all of the information on every well drilled,” he said.
 “We are able to calculate how much porosity there is before we decide to drill.”

-Arthur’s company consistently lobbies for the use of compressed natural gas in automobiles to help the nation become less dependent on foreign oil.
+Arthur believes the nation should become less dependent on foreign oil.
 “If we keep our minds sharp then we’ll keep evolving into something totally different from when we started,” he said.
 “It’s about doing things morally right and doing business correctly.”